A bit about me and how I work

 I am a warm, compassionate and empathic therapist based in South London but working online.
 I work with my clients in a collaborative, respectful and non-judgmental way.
 I believe passionately in the benefits of therapy and the difference it can make to our lives.

 My journey to becoming a therapist was shaped by my experience working in journalism and photojournalism having spent many years working in newsrooms, covering some of the most iconic news stories of our time.
 Working with photographers and editors I came to appreciate the mental toll that witnessing challenging imagery can take on your mental health, I know it did mine.
-I faced burnout, I became disassociated to the often visually challenging imagery of my work and began to realise the stress my job was putting me and my body under.
+I faced burnout, I became disassociated to the often visually challenging imagery of my work and began to realise the stress my job was putting my mind and body under.
 I left the industry and after taking time out, decided to retrain as a therapist.
 I have used my lived experience to explore the toll that challenging workplace experiences can place on our emotional stability and mental wellbeing.

 My work supports people navigating a wide range of emotional and psychological challenges, including: